-Shell Money Necklace Massim Milne Bay Province Papua New Guinea
+A Fine Old New Guinea Massim Shell Money Necklace Milne Bay Province Papua New Guinea

-This beautiful old Necklace from Massim Culture in The Milne Bay Province of Papua New Guinea.
-The necklace made of large pink shell money discs with an old Boars Tusk as the centre piece.
+This beautiful old Necklace is from the Massim Culture in The Milne Bay Province of Papua New Guinea.
+The necklace is made of large pink shell money discs with an old Boars Tusk as the centerpiece.
 The back of the necklace has a white egg cowrie shell and two pearl shell dangles.
 It is a Kula Ornament

 Personal Ornaments in New Guinea and the Pacific Islands are some of the most beautiful objects made by the indigenous people of the Pacific Islands.
 Ornaments made from shells or animal teeth are not only decorations to wear but they are part of the traditional wealth and currency used by native people.
 They are used to pay for bridal dowries by a young mans family or as compensation for different types of disputes like over land for gardens or used in traditional ceremonies where giving wealth to others creates future obligations or debts.

-Provenance: the late David Baker (1943-2009 ) he was the president of The Oceanic Arts Society of Australia and was a great collector, expert & supporter of Oceanic Art & Cultures.
+Provenance: the late David Baker (1943-2009 ) was the president of The Oceanic Arts Society of Australia and was a great collector, expert & supporter of Oceanic Art & Cultures.
+The Todd Barlin Collection of New Guinea Oceanic Art

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.